NEW PADDLER INFORMATION

 It is worth noting that we are partnered with our sister club, Fort Langley Canoe Club.
 They specialize in different areas of paddle sports.
 They have divisions for Dragon Boats, OC Kayaks and Voyageur Canoes.
 Between our clubs, we have everything you could want to do on the water with a paddle!

-We try to communicate regularly and send emails to all members.
-If you don’t read them, you may miss out.
-Hard working staff and volunteers are in the background building a great club and providing opportunities for athletes so please pitch in, read and help out.
+We try to communicate regularly and send emails to all members to keep everyone updated.
+Our members are great about reading these emails and pitching in to help out.
+They know that hard working staff and volunteers are in the background building a great club and providing opportunities for our athletes.

 This sport is a very positive environment, and our members, coaches and athletes are wildly enthusiastic and supportive.
 We compete hard and cheer loudly.